The following is intended to help Blurb authors calculate their annual earnings, especially in relation to receiving a 1099 if based in the US.

 First, review your sales data by month and year using our monthly sales page.
 This page will show you all your earnings, and any related payments, for each month of the year, including where the payment was sent to.
 Figure 2 shows an example of monthly earnings.

-Figure 1: earnings by year
+Figure 1: earnings by year (use with caution)

 - The amounts shown in this section do not reflect any processing fees that were deducted.
 As a result, the payment received will be lower than the amount displayed.